superlinear-ai/raglite/README.md

     "content": "How is intelligence measured?"
 })

-# Let the LLM decide whether to search the database by providing a retrieval tool to the LLM.
+# Adaptively decide whether to retrieve and stream the response:
-# If requested, RAGLite then uses hybrid search and reranking to append RAG context to the message history.
-# Finally, assistant response is streamed and appended to the message history.
 chunk_spans = []
 stream = rag(messages, on_retrieval=lambda x: chunk_spans.extend(x), config=my_config)
 for update in stream: